e-scooter-2077/documentation/devops-engineering.md

 Every step of the software build lifecycle was automated through Git and [GitHub Actions](https://docs.github.com/en/actions).
 GitHub Actions offers hosted containers (called _runners_) that run many kind of scripts divided in flows and tasks, in an imperative fashion.

 Many script reuse techniques are possible.
-The team eployed:
+The team employed:

 - Custom Actions
 - Reusable Workflows